Kunal-Mahore/strange/README.md

 ## Food delivery frontend

-A simple Deliver Website frontend with HTML, CSS and JS
+A simple Delivery Website frontend with HTML, CSS and JS